ngimb64/Screenshot-Assistant/README.md

 - For Windows, in the venv\Scripts directory, execute `activate` or `activate.bat` script to activate the virtual environment.
 - For Linux, in the venv/bin directory, execute `source activate` to activate the virtual environment.
 - If for some reason issues are experienced with the setup script, the alternative is to manually create an environment, activate it, then run pip install -r packages.txt in project root.
+- To exit from the virtual environment when finished, execute `deactivate`.

 ## How to use
 - Open up shell such as Command Prompt or Terminal